Data upload

 Log on to the DataWorks console.
 In the top navigation bar, select the desired region.
 In the left-side navigation pane, choose Data Integration > Data Upload and Download.
 On the page that appears, click Go to Data Upload and Download.

-2. In the left-side navigation pane, click the image icon to go to the Upload Data page.
+2. Click the image icon in the left-side navigation pane to go to the Upload Data page.

-3. Click Upload Data and follow the instructions to upload your data.
+3. Click Upload Data and follow the on-screen instructions to upload the data.

-You can upload data from a local file, a workbook, Object Storage Service (OSS), or an HTTP file.
-Select a data source based on your business needs.
+You can upload data from local files, spreadsheets, OSS, and HTTP files.
+Select a data source based on your business requirements.

 Note

-When you upload a file, you can choose whether to filter out dirty data.
+When you upload a file, specify whether to skip dirty data as needed.

-• Yes: If dirty data is found, the platform automatically ignores it and continues the upload.
+• Yes: If dirty data is detected, the system automatically skips it and continues the upload.

-• No: If dirty data is found, the upload stops.
+• No: If dirty data is detected, the system does not skip it, and the upload is interrupted.

 Local file